I have recently been awarded Doctor of Philosophy in Product Design.

 These findings have the potential to inform entrepreneurs’ and designers’ decisions to better understand and exploit the benefits associated to individualisation processes.
 Offering specific consumer groups opportunities to engage with the individualisation process can trigger a strong emotional product attachment and potentially generate new business opportunities.

-A full version of my thesis can be found on the following link:
+A full version of my thesis can be found downloaded from the British Library:

 PhD thesis – Dr Juan Armellini